bugthesystem/atom-open-conemu-here/README.md

-# Open ConEmu (Windows console emulator) Here package
+# Open ConEmu Here !!

 > [ConEmu-Maximus5](http://conemu.github.io/) is a Windows console emulator with tabs, which presents multiple consoles and simple GUI applications as one customizable GUI window with various features.